-The CPB is also upgrading its consumer financial literacy and education program that will help New Yorkers make more educated financial decisions.
+The CPB has upgraded its consumer financial literacy and education program that will help New Yorkers make more educated financial decisions.
 Through this outreach opportunity, we are able to inform consumers on the benefits and pitfalls of credit card use.
 Additionally, we will be focusing our efforts on our youth and working with schools and community-based groups to communicate our message.

-The CPB is expanding its website resources in this area, including access to a credit card interest calculator.
+The CPB is expanding its website resources in this area, including access to a credit card debt calculator.
 This will help consumers calculate how much time and money it will take to pay off their debt.
 This tool will illustrate debt duration and the ultimate cost to the consumer.
-Another addition to our website will be the posting of model letters for consumers to use as a template to write to their credit card issuers and federal legislative representatives to require more transparency of credit card fees and contract terms, as well as resources at credit card companies to specifically address contract agreement questions.
+Another addition to our website is the posting of a model letter for consumers to send to regulators requesting an evaluation of credit card practices.